 - Set Direction: Where are we going?

 - Establish Goals: What has to be done?

 - Appoint Leaders & Delegate Tasks: Who's going to do it?

 - Hold accountable: What has been done?

+- Pastoral Matters: Who needs our attention?

+- Communication: What needs to be communicated with others?

-Any member of the Congregation with an question or concern, an idea or suggestion is welcome either to submit their comments in writing to the Overseers, or attend one of their meetings.
+Any member of the congregation with an question or concern, an idea or suggestion is welcome either to submit their comments in writing to the Overseers, or attend one of their meetings.
 Just let one of the Overseers know and a time will be arranged.